PAVANVARMA205/MAD_ASSIGNMENT_SILENT-ZONE-DETECTOR-/README.md

 Geofencing
 Phone’s sound profile control

-This ensures that the phone does not ring loudly in places where silence is required.
+This ensures that the phone does not ring loudly in places where silence is required

-✅ Why is a Silent Zone Detector important?
+Why is a Silent Zone Detector important?
-⭐ 1.
-Prevents disturbance
+  1. Prevents disturbance
 In many public places, even one loud phone ring can disturb everyone.
 The app prevents accidental ringing and helps maintain a peaceful environment.

-⭐ 2.
-Useful for students
+ 2. Useful for students
 In classrooms, labs, libraries — phones ringing causes distraction and often embarrassment.
 Silent Zone Detector mutes the phone automatically.

-⭐ 3.
-Useful in hospitals & offices
+ 3. Useful in hospitals & offices
 Hospitals require a quiet environment for patients, and offices need silence for meetings.
 The app ensures the phone won’t ring at the wrong time.

-⭐ 4.
-Saves time & effort
+ 4. Saves time & effort
 People often forget to switch their phone to silent mode.
 The app handles it automatically — no need to remember.

-⭐ 5.
-Improves discipline and professionalism
+5. Improves discipline and professionalism
 Automatic silent mode makes the user appear: more responsible more organized more professional

-⭐ 6.
-Avoids embarrassment
+ 6. Avoids embarrassment
 Many people forget to silence their phone before meetings or classes.
 This app saves them from awkward situations.

-✅ How does the Silent Zone Detector work?
+ How does the Silent Zone Detector work?
 (Simple Explanation) Step 1 — User adds a Silent Zone

 The user selects: